Paimon (Genshin Impact)

 Paimon (派蒙 (Pàiméng)) is a character from Genshin Impact, a 2020 action role-playing gacha game developed by miHoYo.
-She serves as the game's mascot, the player's guide, and icon for the game and official website.
-She has the appearance of a small flying fairy that speaks dialogue on the player's behalf and teaches them how to play the game.
-In all instances, the character is voiced by Corina Boettger in English, who was replaced in 2025 with an undisclosed voice actress.
+She serves as the mascot for the game and its official website.
+She also serves as a guide who accompanies the game's protagonist, the Traveler, on their adventures across the world of Teyvat.
+She has the appearance of a small flying fairy that speaks on the player's behalf and teaches them how to play the game.
+The character was originally voiced in English by Corina Boettger, who was replaced in 2025 with Penelope Rawlins.
 In other languages, she is voiced by Duoduo Poi in Chinese, Aoi Koga in Japanese, and Kim Ga-ryung in Korean.

 Paimon has been met with mixed responses from critics and fans, with some liking her dialogue when insulting other characters, but with others criticizing her role as the player's guide.
 A recurring joke throughout Genshin Impact describes Paimon as "emergency food", with the joke becoming an internet meme amongst the community.
 Others have questioned the exact nature of her character, comparing her to characters seen in previous miHoYo works.

 Design and voice

-Paimon's design is akin to a fairy, appearing as a young child that flies around.
+Paimon resembles a fairy, appearing as a toddler that flies around.
 Her color scheme is primarily white and gold, with her outfit having an inverted triquetra symbol on her chest.
 She has a singular sock on one of her legs, and has sleeves with similar designs to statues in Genshin Impact that represent an Archon, the game's equivalent of a god.
 She also has a hairclip and a cape with a galaxy pattern.
-The triquetra is a common image throughout Genshin Impacts world, however hers is the only instance of it facing downward.
-The real-world etymology of her name derives from the Ars Goetia, where Paimon is established as one of the kings of hell.
+The real-world etymology of her name derives from the 17th-century text Ars Goetia, where Paimon is established as one of the kings of hell.
+Paimon's species is not confirmed, but several lines in the Snezhnaya arc of the game's plot indicate that she may be a fae, although they did not confirm this for certain.
+However, it was confirmed during the Snezhnaya arc that Paimon is originally from Celestia, an island floating above Teyvat.

-Paimon was originally voiced by Corina Boettger in English; in June 2025, Boettger was replaced with a new uncredited voice actress.
+Paimon was originally voiced by Corina Boettger in English, but due to the 2024–2025 SAG-AFTRA video game strike, Boettger was replaced with Penelope Rawlins.
+According to Boettger, the original audition materials called for a "fairy type" voice that was not very cartoon-like, but during recording, the team asked her to raise the character's pitch.
+Boettger expected the role to be a one-time job, but was surprised to learn that the game was a continuous project which would require much more recording over the course of "at least three to five years".
 In other languages, Paimon is voiced by Aoi Koga in Japanese, Duoduo Poi in Chinese, and Kim Ga-ryung in Korean.
-In English, Paimon primarily refers to herself in third-person, and her voice is high-pitched.
-Her dialogue in Genshin Impact includes insulting and making fun of other characters in the game, often giving them rude nicknames when they annoy her.
+In English, Paimon primarily refers to herself in third-person.
+Her dialogue in Genshin Impact includes insulting and making fun of other characters, often giving them rude nicknames when they annoy her.